ju-c/stars/README.md

 - [guanquann/Stocksera](https://github.com/guanquann/Stocksera) - Finance application that provides more than 60 different alternative data to retail investors
 - [mixxorz/slippers](https://github.com/mixxorz/slippers) - A UI component framework for Django.
 Built on top of Django Template Language.
 - [adamchainz/django-htmx](https://github.com/adamchainz/django-htmx) - Extensions for using Django with htmx.
+- [otto-torino/django-baton](https://github.com/otto-torino/django-baton) - A cool, modern and responsive django admin application based on bootstrap 5 that brings AI to the Django admin - https://baton.sqrt64.it/
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
 - [facebook/react](https://github.com/facebook/react) - The library for web and native user interfaces.
 - [wsvincent/restapiswithdjango](https://github.com/wsvincent/restapiswithdjango) - Source code for Django for APIs